paritytech/xcm-docs/src/executor_config/README.md

 ```

 ### Barrier
-Before any XCMs are executed, they need to pass the `Barrier`.
+Before any XCMs are executed in the XCM executor, they need to pass the `Barrier`.
 The `Barrier` type implements the `ShouldExecute` trait and can be seen as the firewall of the xcm-executor.
 Each time the xcm-executor receives an XCM, it check with the barrier if the XCM should be executed.
 We can also define multiple barriers for our `Barrier` type by using a tuple.